IntelliOptima/KD-23-frontend/README.md

 spring.datasource.password=KeaDat22!

-Run the Backend
+Run the Backend!

-Run the Frontend
+Run the Frontend!

+And enjoy ;)

 ## Logins and Roles